maqduni/tajik-phonetic-keyboard-layouts/README.md

 * [OSX Tajik PC (Standard)](https://github.com/maqduni/Phonetic-Keyboard-Layouts/raw/master/dist/osx-tajik-keyboard.dmg)
 * [OSX Tajik Phonetic (ҚШЕРТ)](https://github.com/maqduni/Phonetic-Keyboard-Layouts/raw/master/dist/osx-tajik-keyboard.dmg)
 * [OSX Tajik Phonetic ҚВЕРТ](https://github.com/maqduni/Phonetic-Keyboard-Layouts/raw/master/dist/osx-tajik-keyboard.dmg)
+2. Run the installatiion package and follow the instructions.
 3. Navigate to `System Preferences -> Keyboard -> Input Sources`, click `+`, find the layout in `Tajik` category, select the installed layout, and click `Add`.

 Done!
 You can now choose the layout from the list of available input sources and type in Tajik.

-## As a bonus I also added Russian phonetic layouts for OSX and Windows which you can download from the links below,
+## * As a bonus I also added Russian phonetic layouts for OSX and Windows which you can download from the links below,
 * [OSX Russian Phonetic ЯВЕРТ](https://github.com/maqduni/Phonetic-Keyboard-Layouts/raw/master/dist/win-russian-keyboard.dmg)
 * [Windows Russian Phonetic ЯВЕРТ](https://github.com/maqduni/Phonetic-Keyboard-Layouts/raw/master/dist/win-russian-keyboard.zip)
 * [Windows Russian Phonetic ЯШЕРТ](https://github.com/maqduni/Phonetic-Keyboard-Layouts/raw/master/dist/win-russian-keyboard.zip)

-## Usage - Tajik Phonetic Layout ЯВЕРТ
+## Usage - Tajik Phonetic Layout ЯВЕРТ (IMPORTANT!
+The layouts is obsolete, it has been changed to ҚВЕРТ).

 #### Tajik keyboard is built upon it's Russian counterpart, all non-existent Russian letters are replaced with Tajik letters as on the figures below